 Tom first joined Gap Inc. as President of GapBody in March 2006.
 In February 2007, he was named head of the Outlet division, where he was responsible for Gap Outlet and Banana Republic Factory Stores.
 In his time with the company, he also served on the Board of Trustees of Gap Foundation, and was a staunch advocate for the company’s long-standing commitment to community involvement and education.

-Tom is a member of the Board of Directors of Jack in the Box Inc., a restaurant company that operates more than 2,200 Jack in the Box restaurants in the U.S. and Guam.
+Tom is a member of the Board of Directors of Jack in the Box Inc., a restaurant company that operates more than 2,200 Jack in the Box restaurants in the U.S., and of Vishal Mega Mart, a retail company in India that operates more than 300 brick and mortar stores as well as an online store.

 Tom is married, the father of two daughters and grandfather of four grandchildren.